Madonna fandom: Fans

-Collectors

-Various Madonna fan-collectors received coverage or featured in documentaries and TV specials of the subject.
-For example, Chris Gennaro was part of the 2004 VH1 special, Totally Obsessed.
-Eduardo Espinoza, founder of official Chilean club, MadonnaChile and also her collector, received coverage of leading national media such as La Tercera, El Mercurio or Radio Cooperativa and overseas through the 2000s and 2010s.
-According to EFE in 2006, Steven Christen of Switzerland was classified to have the largest European Madonna collection.

-BBC's journalist John Hand also garnered press attention, called by Australian newspaper The Age in 2002 as a Madonna-phile.
-James Harknett from London, received media citations of publications such as BBC or The Independent.
-Part of his collection was used in the 2009 exhibition, Simply Madonna: Materials of the Girl, which according to The Daily Telegraph was the world's largest private Madonna collection.
-Danish collector Marek B. Poulsen, was featured in the first Gaffa dedicated section to music fan collectors in 2012.
+Some personalities achieved fame in some contours for being known as Madonna's fans at some stage; in 2001, John Hand from BBC News, commented, "It's becoming increasingly common for Madonna fans to achieve mini-celebrity status themselves".

+Some fans-Madonna impersonators, including Adam Guerra, known by his stage name Venus D-Lite, also received media attention.
+Some of her collectors, were also the subject of media coverage and some appeared in documentaries and TV specials of the subject, including Vh1's Totally Obsessed in 2004 with Chris Gennaro, and the first Gaffa dedicated section to music fan collectors in 2012, with Danish collector Marek Poulsen.
+Madonna's largest European collection was reported in 2006 by EFE, belonging to Steven Christen (Switzerland), while James Harknett (London), has the world's largest private Madonna collection, according to The Daily Telegraph, whom contributed with a 2009 Madonna exhibition.
+BBC's journalist, John Hand, was called by Australian newspaper The Age in 2002, as a Madonna-phile.
+In 2024, a Madonna fan earned the Guinness World Record for the most tattoos of the same musician on the body.

-Public figures identifying as fans
+Public figures

-Over decades, numerous celebrities have declared been Madonna fans.
-Some were inspired by this feeling to run some projects; Mexican painter Alberto Gironella talked about his obsession on Madonna, and before pass away, he confessed that his latest works "spin around her".
-Spanish actress Claudia Molina accepted to perform the tribute show Remember.
-Live tribute to Madonna (2019) because she is a fan.
-Sonic Youth member Kim Gordon explored in one of the chapters of Goodbye 20th Century their admiration towards Madonna.
-According to author Tyler Conroy, they "refashioned itself as a Madonna tribute band" with the project "Ciccone Youth".
+Various celebrities have declared themselves to be Madonna fans.
+Mexican painter Alberto Gironella talked about his obsession with Madonna, and before he died said that his latest works "spin around her".
+Spanish actress Claudia Molina performed the tribute show Remember.
+Live tribute to Madonna (2019) as a result of her fandom.
+Sonic Youth member Kim Gordon explored in one of the chapters of Goodbye 20th Century the band's admiration toward Madonna.
+According to author Tyler Conroy, the band "refashioned itself as a Madonna tribute band" with the project "Ciccone Youth".

-According to Benyamin Cohen in 2019, some of "Israel's biggest stars are also Madonna fans" and he included Gal Gadot.
-Other public figures publicly declaring be fans include but are not limited to Britney Spears, Lady Gaga, and Taylor Swift.
-Despite their hermetic culture, some journalists like Mark Bowden have reported Kim Jong-un is fan of her music.
-Other attribution was with Andy Warhol made by National Geographic Society.
+According to Benyamin Cohen in 2019, some of "Israel's biggest stars are also Madonna fans", including Gal Gadot.
+Other public figures who have declared themselves fans include Britney Spears, Lady Gaga, and Taylor Swift.
+Journalist Mark Bowden has reported that General Secretary of the Workers' Party of Korea, Kim Jong-un, is a fan of her music.